bitifet/pasar/README.md

 PASAR
 =====

-Promise Aware Smart API Rest builder.

-PASAR is a tool to easyly build Express routers with an Smart API REST capabilities.
+> Promise Aware Smart API REST builder to easily implement Express routers with advanced capabilities.

 <a name="index"></a>Índex